How to Use Location Based SMS Marketing (Examples Included)

 Example 4: Use area codes

-Another option for segmenting your list for location-based mobile advertising is to separate your list based on their phone number area code.
+Another option for location-based mobile advertising is to separate your list based on their phone number area code.
 Theoretically, everyone with a certain area code should be living in the same general area.

 While this technically works, it’s not the best way to do location-based advertising.
 In fact, it’s somewhat rudimentary and prone to a lot of errors.
 People often move without changing their phone numbers, which makes this strategy unreliable.